treyyoder/quakejs-docker/README.md

 ![Docker Image CI](https://github.com/treyyoder/quakejs-docker/workflows/Docker%20Image%20CI/badge.svg)
 </div>
+:warning: 4/22/2020 Fixed a bug that was preventing other maps from loading.
+Pull the lastest image from Docker Hub.

-:warning: Issues with entrypoint permissions and the refresh loop have been addressed.
+:warning: 4/20/2020 Issues with entrypoint permissions and the refresh loop have been addressed.
 Pull the lastest image from Docker Hub.

 ### A fully local and Dockerized quakejs server.
 Independent, unadulterated, and free from the middleman.